nicwatson/aed-project/README.md

    - `Textual explanation of design decisions.pdf`: A document explaining the design decisions made during the development of the project.
    - `Traceability Matrix.pdf`: The traceability matrix for the project.
    - `Use Cases.pdf` : A document containing all the use cases for the AED project
-   - `Video`: A video demonstration of the project.
+   - `Video.mp4`: A video demonstration of the project.

 2. **Project code**: This directory contains all the source code files for the AED project.
 It includes: